MJKWoolnough/jslib/README.md

 This module contains a full [BBCode](https://en.wikipedia.org/wiki/BBCode) parser, allowing for custom tags and text handling.

+The current implementation requires tags be properly nested.

 |  Export    |  Type  | Description  |
 |------------|--------|--------------|
 | [(default)](#bbcode_default) | Function | This function is the main BBCode parsing function. |